oracle/graal/compiler/src/org.graalvm.compiler.nodes/src/org/graalvm/compiler/nodes/doc-files/OptimizationLog.md

 }
 ```

-The `compilationMethodName` is the name of the root method in the compilation unit. `compilationId` is a unique
+The `methodName` is the name of the root method in the compilation unit. `compilationId` is a unique identifier of the
-identifier of the compilation unit.
+compilation unit.

-`inliningTreeRoot` contains the root of the inlining tree, i.e, the name of the root method matches `targetMethodName`.
+`inliningTree` contains the root of the inlining tree, i.e, the name of the root method matches `methodName`.
-`inlinees` are the invoked methods which were considered for inlining.
+`invokes` are the invoked methods which were considered for inlining.
 The final result of the inlining decisions is
-reflected by the `positive` property.
+reflected by the `inlined` property.
 Its value equals `true` if the method was inlined, otherwise it is `false`.
 The
 reasons for the decisions, in their original order, are listed in the `reason` property.
-Finally, `bci` is the byte code
+Finally, `callsiteBci` is the
-index of the invoke node in the callsite.
+byte code index of the invoke node in the callsite.

-`rootPhase` contains the root of the optimization tree.
+`optimizationTree` contains the root of the optimization tree.
 Each node in the optimization tree is either:

 - a phase node, which contains a `phaseName` derived from the class name and a list of children (phases and optimization
   entries),